fshowalter/franksmovielog.com-v1/content/reviews/0174-x-men-first-class-2011.md

 venue_notes: 2011 | 20th Century Fox
 ---

-How does an X-Men movie set in 1962 **without Wolverine** work?
+How does an _X-Men_ movie set in 1962 **without Wolverine** work?

 <!-- end -->

 You could posit it's because of the cast.
 Michael Fassbender rivets as Erik Lensherr, a holocaust survivor bent on revenge.
-Jennifer Lawrence conjures the right combination of vulnerability and sexuality in her role as Raven/Mystique, and James McAvoy crushes it as Charles Xavier.
+Jennifer Lawrence conjures the right combination of vulnerability and sexuality in her role as Raven/Mystique, and James McAvoy charms as Charles Xavier.

 Or, you could say it takes a cue from <span data-imdb-id="tt0468569">_The Dark Knight_</span>, and grounds everything in a plausible reality.
 Costumes?
 Nope, they're flight suits designed to withstand G-forces.
 Super powers?
 Nope, they're mutations, a natural part of evolution accelerated by the atomic age.
 Super villains?
 Nope, just a sociopath championing disenfranchised outcasts.